itneshkumar/Web_Scrpping/README.md

 # Web_Scrpping
-I would like to upload the code which is untestable in easiest manner and last thing is working .
+I would like to upload the code which is able to Flipkart review Data in easiest way.
+On the basis of required number of review of any particular product.